USDA-SCINet/scinet-workbooks/pages/styling.md

 type: interactive tutorial

 Choose between "interactive tutorial", "lesson module", "introduction", and "reference materials".
-Lesson modules cover information in a textbook-style format, where interactive tutorials walk the user through a practical example.
+Lesson modules cover information in a textbook-style format, where interactive tutorials walk the user through a practical example.  **type is sensitive**

 ## Keywords

 tags: command-line separated-by-spaces use-dashes-for-spaces-in-tags

-These are used for Keyword filtering.
+These are used for Keyword filtering. **Tags are case sensitive**

 Tags use Jekyll's native tagging system.
 Separate your tags by spaces and use dashes in place of spaces within the tag.